lastson0fkrypton/SaveTheDragon/README.md

 # Save the Dragon!
 ![{697769FC-3284-45E7-AD55-16BC1715C3F9}](https://github.com/user-attachments/assets/70df65bc-6aae-4bd9-aab0-92a2105e73b9)

 Save the Dragon! is a turn-based, grid-based multiplayer board game implemented as a web app.
 Players join a game, roll dice to move their characters, and compete or cooperate to save the dragon.
-Each player is represented by a unique profile picture and can move around the board based on dice rolls.
+Each player is represented by a unique character picture and can move around the board based on dice rolls.
 The game state is managed on a Node.js/Express server with SQLite for persistence.

 ## Features
 - Multiplayer support: Join or create games with friends.
 - Turn-based movement on a customizable grid.
 - Dice rolling and valid move highlighting.
-- Profile picture selection.
+- Player character selection.
 - Admin panel for managing games.

 ## Prerequisites